 Are you looking for something in the ADU (Accessory Dwelling Unit) range?
 The first two homes in the Connect lineup are small modular homes well under 1,000 square feet which may qualify, depending on the size of your current abode.

-The Connect 4 is a family-sized home at 1,280 square foot with two bedrooms and bathrooms while the Connect 6T is a two-story house with a total of 1,920 square feet, two extra bedrooms and another bathroom.
-The largest home in their modular arsenal is the Connect 10, which is two-story modular home measuring 40’ x 40’ with inset decks and two family rooms.
+The Connect 4 is a family-sized home at 1,280 square feet with two bedrooms and bathrooms while the Connect 6T is a two-story house with a total of 1,920 square feet, two extra bedrooms, and another bathroom.
+The largest home in their modular arsenal is the Connect 10, which is a two-story modular home measuring 40’ x 40’ with inset decks and two family rooms.

 The prices on “completed” Connect Homes are a little higher on average than with other modular home builders with prices starting at $182,000 and topping out at around $900,000.
 That said, the homes are well-built and decked out with countertops, appliances, engineered hardwood, and more.
 The time from designing to moving in will be between 8 – 12 months, and they are available anywhere in the United States.